dienoone/PlanetHealth/README.md

 # SignalR Client in Flutter

 This guide demonstrates how to use the `signalr_netcore` package to connect a Flutter application to a SignalR hub.
-You can visit the official Markdown Guide [here](https://pub.dev/packages/signalr_netcore).
+You can visit the official documentation guide [here](https://pub.dev/packages/signalr_netcore).

 ## Setup